thombashi/cleanpy/README.rst

 ``cleanpy`` will remove cache files and temporaly files under the DIR_PATH

-Reove files/directories are as follows:
+Remove files/directories are as follows:

 - files:
     - ``.coverage``